mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 For now, `@mui/x-tree-view` is in alpha.
 Our next goal is to work on the stability and API consistency of its components to prepare a stable release.

+Please feel free to try out the component and provide any feedback you may have.

+We also have a dedicated channel in our [Discord Server](https://mui.com/r/discord/) for you to provide any feedback or concerns you have with Tree View.

+Happy building!